 PKSD Newsletter: CDC Investigated More Foodborne Illness Outbreaks in 2018 Than Last Decade

-Posted by PKSD Law Firm on Apr 10, 2019 in Personal Injury News
+Posted by PKSD Law Firm on April 10, 2019 in Personal Injury

 The latest edition of the PKSD Newsletter, You Should Know, is about foodborne illness outbreaks.
 Did you know the U.S. Centers for Disease Control and Prevention (CDC) investigated more foodborne illness outbreaks last year than at any time in the past decade?

 Our April newsletter explains some of the biggest reasons why there has been an increase in these outbreaks and what consumers can do to avoid getting sick.
 We want you to be able to eat fresh produce or other foods without a trip to the hospital.

 One reason for the increase in foodborne illness outbreaks is healthy eating.
 Fruits and vegetables are the foods that are most often contaminated, particularly spinach, lettuce and other leafy greens.
 As more consumers try to eat healthy food, they are buying a lot of greens.